ricardoquesada/bluepad32/docs/supported_gamepads.md

 ## Other supported / not supported mice

 In theory any Bluetooth BR/EDR (AKA "Classic") mouse shuold work.
-Notice that Bluetooth LE (AKA BLE) mice are not supported ATM.
+Notice that mice that only support Bluetooth LE (AKA BLE) are not supported ATM.

 Most modern mice are BLE only.
-But there are still some modern mice that supports BR/EDR.
+But there are still some modern mice that support BR/EDR.
-The problem is that mice based on BK3632 are not supported ATM due to a bug in ESP-IDF.
+But not all modern BR/EDR mice work Ok.
+There is an bug in ESP32 with BK3632-based mice.
 See:

 * https://github.com/espressif/arduino-esp32/issues/6193 (Please, go and say "please fix it")